Olive, Again: "Exiles"

-Jim, Bob and Susan Burgess — the siblings from The Burgess Boys (2013) — reunite in nearby Shirley Falls.
-The brothers' wives, Helen and Margaret, do not like one another.
-One evening, after drinking wine, Helen finds herself falling down the stairs and breaking several bones.
+Jim, Bob and Susan Burgess — the siblings from The Burgess Boys (2013) — reunite in nearby Shirley Falls; Jim and his wife Helen are visiting from New York City.
+The brothers' wives, Helen and Margaret, do not go with them; Susan doesn't like Helen, and the two wives don't like one another either.
+Helen and Margaret visit an outdoor art display, and bump into Olive Kitteridge, who gives a negative opinion about the art work.
+That evening, after drinking wine, Helen falls down the stairs at Bob and Margaret's place and breaks several bones.
 Following Helen's accident, Margaret confesses to her husband that "I couldn't stand her and she knew it, Bob.
 And I feel terrible."
-It is also revealed that Bob Burgess and his wife know Olive.

 "The Poet"

 Olive, now eighty-two years old, drives to the coffee shop in Crosby.
+Her second husband, Jack Kennison, had died four months earlier.
 She runs into a former student of hers, Andrea L'Rieux, who went on to become the United States Poet Laureate.
-Olive and Jack take a trip to Oslo, Norway.
-Later, in autumn, Jack dies in his sleep beside her.
 The following May, Olive is anonymously sent a poem written by Andrea that is based on their encounter.
 She is initially offended by Andrea's characterization of Olive as lonely.
 However, Olive eventually admits, "Andrea had gotten it better than she had, the experience of being another."

 "The End of the Civil War Days"

 Married couple Fergus and Ethel MacPherson live on the outskirts of Crosby and have been married for forty-two years.
 Though, the two have barely spoken to each other in the last thirty-five years.
 They have lived with yellow duct tape separating their house ever since Fergus had an affair.
-Their silence and separation is somewhat broken when their older daughter, Lisa, returns from Portland to tell them she has become a dominatrix and is the star of a new documentary.
+Their silence and separation is somewhat broken when their older daughter, Lisa, visits from New York City and tells them she works as a dominatrix and is the star of a new documentary.
 The story draws parallels between the performance aspect of Fergus' Civil War reenactments with their daughter's work as a dominatrix.

+There is a very brief reference to something said by Mrs Kitteridge to the class that gave Lisa "courage" to be herself.